- Campfire Features

 You can also drag and drop saved images, use the attachment option to instantly post what you attach, or you can paste image URLs into a chat line — perfect for all the essential cat GIFs you need to share with the team.

 To see all the files posted in a Campfire, look for the ••• menu in the upper right corner of that Campfire.

 You'll then be able to browse everything uploaded to that particular Campfire!

-If you need to delete or edit a message you posted, click on "•••" next to the time stamp above your post.
+If you need to delete or edit a message you posted, click on "•••" next to your post.

 Campfire supports sounds!
 All the sound commands begin with

 All Campfire sounds are listed out here at the bottom of the page, along with a preview of each sound.
 They work in Pings as well!

 It's a fun way to comment on situation, support your peers, greet them, or bid them adieu.
 Here's a round of